Dog-Finder/tensorflow-keras-lambda/README.md

-# visual-search
+# tensorflow-keras-lambda
-Api for dog image matching and embedding generation
+Example of tensorflow and keras use with AWS Lambda with Serverless.